ibm-cloud-docs/virtual-servers/vsi_image_templates_intro.md

----

-copyright:
-  years: 2015, 2020
-lastupdated: "2020-08-07"

-subcollection: virtual-servers

----

-{:shortdesc: .shortdesc}
-{:note: .note}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:new_window: target="_blank"}
-{:pre: .pre}
-{:table: .aria-labeledby="caption"}

-# Image templates
-{: #image-templates}

 With {{site.data.keyword.BluVirtServers}} image templates, you can capture a device's image to quickly replicate its configuration with minimal changes in the order process.
 {:shortdesc}

 Image templates provide an imaging option for all {{site.data.keyword.BluVirtServers_short}}, regardless of operating system.
-Image templates allow you to capture an image of an existing virtual server and create a new one based on the captured image.
+Image templates are used to capture an image of an existing virtual server and create a new one based on the captured image.
 Image templates are not compatible with bare metal servers.

 Image templates are not intended for backing up your data.
 {:note}